Edvard Munch (film): Production

 In 1968 Watkins had made a visit to the Edvard Munch Museum in Oslo where he was deeply moved by the artist's work.
-He was also later moved by "Death and the Child", which in its time, was attacked as being “incomplete” - a criticism given to many of Munch's works.
+He was also later moved by "Death and the Child", which in its time, was attacked as being "incomplete" - a criticism given to many of Munch's works.
 According to Watkins it took three years to persuade NRK to fund the film, which only happened after SVT convinced them to participate in a co-production.

 Oslo served as the main shooting location, with other shots being done at Asgardstrand and the Musée Rodin in Paris.
 The exhibition scenes were done at the Munch Museum and The National Gallery in Oslo, and original Munch paintings and prints were used during production.
 Watkins was to use an amateur cast of 360 people, several of them giving their honest opinions of the paintings in the film.
 Many in the film crew came from NRK, forming, according to Watkins, one of the very best working groups he has had.

 Distribution

-The film was first broadcast in two parts on NRK on November 12 and 13 in 1974, but the theatrical version was not released in Norwegian cinemas until November 2 in 2007 Watkins claims that a group of NRK producers denounced its use of amateur actors and anachronistic dialogue, and along with SVT tried to prevent the film from representing Norway at the Cannes Film Festival.
+The film was first broadcast in two parts on NRK on November 12 and 13 in 1974, but the theatrical version was not released in Norwegian cinemas until November 2, 2007.
+Watkins claims that a group of NRK producers denounced its use of amateur actors and anachronistic dialogue, and along with SVT tried to prevent the film from representing Norway at the Cannes Film Festival.
 He also claims that NRK subsequently destroyed all of the original quarter-inch sound recordings, including the final sound mix, and neglected the film after it was widely screened on European TV, and several cinemas in America.
 Photographer Odd Geir Saether notes that although there are truths to Watkins' claims, which can be attributed to the co-operation between NRK and SVT, he does not believe that Tore Breda Thoresen (head of Television Theatre at NRK) would have treated the film this way.
 He also links Watkins' claims to the fact that the original negative of the film was lost in the late 1970s while being converted from 16mm to 35mm, though it is uncertain how this happened.
 The film has since been made available on DVD and Blu-ray, and NRK released their original aired version on their digital platform on September 24, 2014.